botBehavior/bevy-demo/docs/spec.md

 - **Engagement Signal:** Capture anonymized session telemetry showing a median session length of at least 90 seconds during initial human testing cohort.

 ## Player Controls
-- Mouse or touch drag to steer the avatar.
+- Mouse pointer lock drives the avatar; the cursor remains hidden while a run is active and is released on pause or defeat.
+- Touch drag input is planned for parity but not yet implemented.
-- No button inputs; momentum is constant to maintain flow.
+- Momentum is constant to maintain flow.

 ## Gameplay Loop
 1. Move to reposition and curve the trail.